Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic pitch angles

 Figure \ref{fig:pitch_angle_profiles} shows the magnetic pitch angles as a function of the galactocentric radius at FIR, \mFIRPsi, of the sample of spiral galaxies.
 Our FIR observations trace the $B$-fields from $0.1$ kpc to $5$ kpc in radius for most galaxies, and up to $15$ kpc in NGC~7331.
 We also compute the magnetic pitch angles at 3 and 6 cm, \mRadioPsi, whenever available, using the same LOS measurements as those at FIR wavelengths.
 Table \ref{tab:pB} shows the median magnetic pitch angles across the full galaxy disk.

 The main result is that FIR and radio wavelengths do not generally trace the same $B$-field morphology in spiral galaxies.
-As reported in \citet{borlaff+2021apj921_128}, M51's spiral magnetic field presents a similar structure in both radio and FIR within the central 5 kpc, showing a significant difference in the outskirts of the disk.
-At radii $>5$ kpc, a tightening of the FIR spiral magnetic field is observed (\mPsi\ in FIR changes from approximately $25^{\circ}$ to $0^{\circ}$ and negative values).
-This abrupt variation of the FIR magnetic pitch angle has been recently confirmed by independent analyses, using alternative pitch angle estimation methods \citep{Surgent2023arXiv230207278S}.
-This reduction of the FIR pitch angle is not observed in radio, which displays a pitch angle that opens up with galactrocentric radius.
+This result has also been recently measured by independent analyses, using alternative pitch angle estimation methods \citep{Surgent2023arXiv230207278S}.
+As reported in \citet{Borlaff2021}, M~51's spiral magnetic field presents a similar structure in both radio and FIR within the central 5 kpc, showing a significant difference in the outskirts of the disk.
+At radii $R>5$ kpc, a tightening of the FIR spiral magnetic field is observed (\mPsi\ in FIR changes from approximately $25^{\circ}$ to $0^{\circ}$ and negative values).
+This reduction of the FIR pitch angle is not observed in radio, which displays a pitch angle that opens up with galactocentric radius.
 Similar discrepancies between FIR and radio $B$-field structure are observed in the outskirts of M\,83.
-M\,83's FIR polarization structure is more loosely wounded than at radio wavelengths (average $\mPsi = -39.8^{+1.4\circ}_{-2.5}$ at 154\,\um\ and $\mPsi = -31.2^{+5.1\circ}_{-2.4}$ at 6 cm), and there is a trend towards more negative values in FIR not detected in radio.
-This behavior is opposite to what it is observed in NGC\,3627 ($\mPsi = -38.2^{+1.2\circ}_{-1.3}$ at 154\,\um\ and $\mPsi = -47.71^{+0.13\circ}_{-0.01}$ at 6 cm), and in the outskirts of M51 ($r> 5$ kpc).
+M\,83's FIR polarization structure is more loosely wounded than at radio wavelengths (average $\mPsi = -39.9^{+2.2\circ}_{-3.3}$ at 154\,\um\ and $\mPsi = -29.7^{+3.6\circ}_{-3.9}$ at 6 cm), and there is a trend towards more negative values in FIR not detected in radio.
+This behavior is opposite to what it is observed in NGC\,3627 ($\mPsi = -38.2^{+1.2\circ}_{-1.3}$ at 154\,\um\ and $\mPsi = -47.71^{+0.13\circ}_{-0.01}$ at 6 cm), and in the outskirts of M\,51 ($R>5$ kpc).

-NGC~4736 has a similar spiral $B$-field orientation in both FIR and radio wavelengths ($\mPsi = -25.33^{+1.51\circ}_{-0.66}$ at 154\,\um~ and $\mPsi = -35.0^{+4.2\circ}_{-2.3}$ at 3 cm) within the central 2 kpc.
-As shown in Figure \ref{fig:FIR_morphology_spirals}, the northern spiral arm of NGC~4736 has similar pitch angles in both FIR and radio wavelengths.
+NGC\,4736 has a similar spiral $B$-field orientation in both FIR and radio wavelengths ($\mPsi = -25.33^{+1.51\circ}_{-0.66}$ at 154\,\um~ and $\mPsi = -35.0^{+4.2\circ}_{-2.3}$ at 3 cm) within the central 2 kpc.
+As shown in Fig.\,\ref{fig:FIR_morphology_spirals}, the northern spiral arm of NGC~4736 has similar pitch angles in both FIR and radio wavelengths.
 However, the southern arm has a more tightly wounded magnetic pitch angle at FIR than at radio wavelengths.